Windows Service

 sc.exe start nats-server

 The above will create and start a nats-server service.
-Note that the nats-server flags should be provided when creating the service.
-This allows for running multiple NATS server configurations on a single Windows server by using a 1:1 service instance per installed NATS server service.
+Note the nats-server flags should be provided when creating the service.
+This allows for the running multiple NATS server configurations on a single Windows server by using a 1:1 service instance per installed NATS server service.
 Once the service is running, it can be controlled using sc.exe or nats-server.exe --signal:

 REM Reload server configuration